Wacpaan/Wacpaan/README.md

 - Expanding backend skills with C# and Java

 🎯 **Goals:**
-- Get certified in AZ-104 and AZ-204
+- Get certified in AZ-204
 - Contribute to an open source DevOps tool
 - Build a production-ready CI/CD platform from scratch